Grades 6-8, 9-12

 - Distinguish between fact and opinion in advertisements.

 In this economic lesson, students will explain fact and opinion in advertisements.

 Introduce the lesson by explaining that advertisements can tell consumers about prices and other information that may help them make decisions about what to buy.
 Tell students that ads are slanted by sellers to show a product in its best light, and this lesson will help them understand how advertisers use words and images to make goods and services look their best.
 Hold up a popular fiction book that your students probably have read, such as one of the “Harry Potter” novels.
 Ask the following questions:

-- Is this story fiction or non-fiction?
+- Is this a fiction or non-fiction book?
 [Fiction]

 - How can you tell?
 [A possible response is that students know from real-life experiences that some of the events in the story can’t be true.]